xgu1-ds/Machine-Learning-Home-Credit-Default-Risk-HCDR-/Pipeline.md

 Following pipelines will be used in the workflow:

-* **Numerical pipeline** - This pipeline will include but not limited to scaling of numerical features using StatndardScaler() and imputing missing values using SimpleImputer().
+* **Numerical pipeline** - This pipeline will include but not limited to scaling of numerical features using StandardScaler() and imputing missing values using SimpleImputer().
 * **Categorial pipeline** - This pipeline will inlcude but not limited to encoding categorical features using OneHotEncoding() and imputing